jaikumarkaushil/jai-portfolio-website/README.md

   ```sh
   npm install -g @sanity/cli
   ```
-- Login using your preferred way!
+- Log in using your preferred way!
 - Enter the project name, press Y and use the default settings.
 - Now use the command
   ```sh